oleg-alexandrov/PolyView/Readme.md

 written with portability in mind and it should be possible to build it on any platform and compiler.

+## Compiling locally

+To compile locally, on macOS, create a conda environment having the needed dependencies:

+    conda create -n polyview_dev qt=5.9.7 clang llvm-openmp

+This should install the dependencies in:

+    $HOME/miniconda3/envs/polyview_dev

-To compile PolyView, run:
+Then run:

+    $HOME/miniconda3/envs/polyview_dev/bin/qmake                    \
+        QMAKE_CC=$HOME/miniconda3/envs/polyview_dev/bin/clang       \
+        QMAKE_CXX=$HOME/miniconda3/envs/polyview_dev/bin/clang-cpp  \
+        QMAKE_LINK=$HOME/miniconda3/envs/polyview_dev/bin/clang-cpp \
-    qmake polyview.pro
+        polyview.pro
-    make
+    make -j 10
     make install INSTALL_ROOT=install_directory

-Its only dependency is the Qt 5 library (e.g., Qt 5.9).
-Qt can be installed on Ubuntu with the command:

-    apt-get install qmake
+On Linux, replace ``clang`` and ``clang-cpp`` with the gcc and g++ compilers, which may be called, for example, ``x86_64-conda_cos6-linux-gnu-gcc`` and ``x86_64-conda_cos6-linux-gnu-g++``.

+## Compiling with conda build

+This will produce a packaged build, that can be uploaded to the cloud and later fetched with conda, as described at the beginning of this document.

-To compile this package with ``conda``, fetch the source code, go to the "PolyView" directory, and run:
+Fetch the source code, go to the "PolyView" directory, and run:

     conda create --name polyview
     conda activate polyview